AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/maximum-number-of-cookies-would-be-exceeded-error.md

 ---
 # *Maximum number of cookies would be exceeded* error in Adobe Commerce

-This article provides a patch to resolve the error stating *Maximum number of cookies would be exceeded* in Adobe Commerce.
+This article provides patches to resolve the error stating *Maximum number of cookies would be exceeded* in Adobe Commerce.

 ## Affected products and versions